SharePoint/PnP-Guidance/articles/Add-a-custom-ribbon-to-your-SharePoint-site.md

 ## Before you begin
 <a name="sectionSection0"> </a>

-To get started, download the  [Core.RibbonCommands](https://github.com/OfficeDev/PnP/tree/master/Samples/Core.RibbonCommands) sample app from the [Office 365 Developer patterns and practices](https://github.com/OfficeDev/PnP/tree/dev) project on GitHub.
+To get started, download the  [Core.RibbonCommands](https://github.com/OfficeDev/PnP/tree/master/Samples/Core.RibbonCommands) sample add-in from the [Office 365 Developer patterns and practices](https://github.com/OfficeDev/PnP/tree/dev) project on GitHub.

 ## Using the Core.RibbonCommands app